nishantkalane/nishantkalane/README.md

 - 👋 Hi, I’m @nishantkalane
-- 👀 I’m interested in web dvelopment
+- 👀 I’m interested in building and cotributing to new technologis
 - 🌱 I’m currently learning computer science engineering
 - 💞️ I’m looking to collaborate on startups
 - 📫 How to reach me nishantnkalane@gmail.com